top of page

 These are just a few of the UN agencies and programs that are based in Nairobi.
 The UNON also plays a key role in supporting peace and security initiatives in Africa, and it hosts several international conferences and events throughout the year.

-Overall, Kenya is home to many NGOs (Non-Governmental Organisations) that work on a wide range of issues, including health, education, human rights, environment, and poverty reduction, with a large proportion of them being bases in the country's epicentre, Nairobi.
+Overall, Kenya is home to many NGOs (Non-Governmental Organisations) that work on a wide range of issues, including health, education, human rights, environment, and poverty reduction, with a large proportion of them being based in the country's epicentre, Nairobi.

 The Ruben Centre

 The Ruben Centre offers a range of programs and services to the community, including a primary school, a health clinic, a child protection program, and a vocational training program.
-The center also provides support to vulnerable groups such as children living on the streets and people living with HIV/AIDS.
+The centre also provides support to vulnerable groups such as children living on the streets and people living with HIV/AIDS.

-One of the center's main goals is to empower the local community and promote sustainable development.
+One of the centre's main goals is to empower the local community and promote sustainable development.
 They work closely with community members to identify their needs and develop programs that address those needs in a holistic and sustainable way.

 Edmund Rice Centre Nairobi